Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Introduction

 Our paper is organized as follows.
 In Section~\ref{sec:grobner}, we study the relationship between Gr\"{o}bner bases and closures of varieties in a product of projective lines, and we prove Theorem~\ref{thm:irreducible}.
-In Section~\ref{sec:geom}, we develop several inductive tools to study fine Schubert polynomial.
+In Section~\ref{sec:geom}, we develop several inductive tools to study fine Schubert polynomials and prove Propositions~\ref{prop:coeffbound} and \ref{prop:patterncontainment}.
 In Section~\ref{sec:patterns}, we analyze the permutations $w$ with all coefficients of both $\mathfrak{S}_w(x)$ and $\mathfrak{S}_{w^{-1}}(x)$ equal to $0$ or $1$.
+In Section~\ref{sec:proof}, we prove Theorem~\ref{thm:main}.

-\textbf{Acknowledgements}: We thank Patricia Klein, Allen Knutson, Karen Smith, Bernd Sturmfels, and Josephine Yu for helpful conversations, and we thank Dave Anderson, Sara Billey, and William Fulton for helpful comments on an earlier version of this paper.
+\textbf{Acknowledgments}: We thank Aldo Conca, Patricia Klein, Allen Knutson, Karen Smith, Bernd Sturmfels, and Josephine Yu for helpful conversations, and we thank Dave Anderson, Sara Billey, and William Fulton for helpful comments on an earlier version of this paper.
 We thank Elizabeth Pratt for giving us the example in Remark~\ref{rem:lex}.
+We thank the referees for their close reading and useful suggestions.
 Macaulay2 \cite{M2} was invaluable for computations throughout this project, and we thank Christopher Eur for providing code to compute multihomogenizations of ideals.
+ChatGPT 5.5 Pro was used to proofread this paper, but the content of the paper was created by the authors.
 This project began during the ICERM ``Spring 2021 Reunion Event.''
 We thank Melody Chan for her excellent organization of that event.
 DH was supported by NSF-DMS2202900 and the Charles Simonyi Endowment at the Institute for Advanced Study.